We are SSE plc (SC117119) of Inveralmond House, 200 Dunkeld Road, Perth, Perthshire, PH1 3AQ.

 - Our Corporate Auditors for the purposes of demonstrating compliance with financial and regulatory frameworks;

 - Our sub-contractors for the purposes of carrying out work on our behalf;

 - Our service providers for the purposes of providing services to us;

 - Other SSE group companies for the purposes of account administration, payment management and strategy development; and

 - Debt collection agencies for the purposes of debt management.

 - The Planning Inspectorate or any other relevant planning authority in order for us to comply with applicable laws in regard to land developments.

-Unless you’ve asked us not to, we may contact you in writing, by phone and (where you have consented) via email or SMS with information on products, services and rewards that we, other companies within the SSE group, and occasionally our carefully selected partners identified at the time we collect your information, offer.
+Unless you have asked us not to, we may contact you in writing, by phone and (where you have consented) via email or SMS with information on products, services, and rewards that we, other companies within the SSE group, and occasionally our carefully selected partners identified at the time we collect your information, offer.
 We may use third parties to send marketing communications.